Mental Health Benefits of L-Theanine for Anxiety, Depression, and More

 L-Theanine Side Effects

 Theanine reduces blood pressure so it should be avoided for people with low blood pressure.
+People on blood pressure medication should check with their medical provider.

 It is always advisable to consult with your personal medical professionals before taking supplements.
 People on pharmaceutical medications, as well as pregnant and breastfeeding women, should be particularly cautious.